-Every once in a while we’re asked what is the most important thing that Houston area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Houston area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is extremely important to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Houston homeowners, but there are often two obstacles to actually accomplishing this task:

 - Understanding just how often to swap out your furnace or air conditioner filter.